 - 2 tb Pepper, black, fresh ground

 - 1 3/4 c Vinegar, white

 - 2 tb Sugar

 The term “3/down” refers to the weight of the ribs.
 In this case, it is three pounds or less for each slab of 10 to 12 ribs.
-Combine salt, sugar, cumin, pepper, chili powder and paprika to make barbeque rub.
+Combine salt, sugar, cumin, pepper, chili powder, and paprika to make barbeque rub.
 Rub ribs thoroughly with this mixture.
-Place ribs on baking sheets and cook in 180-degree oven for 3 hours.
+Place ribs on baking sheets and cook in a 180-degree oven for 3 hours.
 Do not turn; slow cooking infuses spices.
-Remove from oven. (ribs may now be covered and refrigerated up to 2 days before grilling) Use very low charcoal fire with rack set as high as possible.
-Grill ribs 5 minutes to 30 minutes per side, depending on heat and temperature of ribs.
-Ribs should have light outer crust and be heated throughout.
-If you prefer juicy ribs, coat with basting sauce just before removing from grill.
-Otherwise serve dry with sauce on side.
-Remove ribs from grill, cut in between bones and serve.
+Remove from oven. (ribs may now be covered and refrigerated up to 2 days before grilling) Use a very low charcoal fire with a rack set as high as possible.
+Grill ribs 5 minutes to 30 minutes per side, depending on the heat and temperature of the ribs.
+Ribs should have a light outer crust and be heated throughout.
+If you prefer juicy ribs, coat them with basting sauce just before removing them from the grill.
+Otherwise, serve dry with sauce on the side.
+Remove ribs from the grill, cut in between bones, and serve.

 Cowboy Sausage and Sweet Taters

 - 1/4 C. water

 Parboil the sweet potatoes for 15 minutes.
 Peel and cut into strips.
 Place in greased oven.
 Mix sugars, butter, salt, and water and boil in a saucepan.
 Pour syrup over the potatoes and bake for around 40 minutes.
 Place sausages on top and bake for and additional 30 minutes.